 Expecting job to be right as is?

 Unlike popular brand items developed to be great right out of the box, jobs usually don’t come that way.
 Even the best of jobs can come with glitches.

 But, as with new people (think job interviews and first dates), that doesn’t always mean it’s wrong for you.
 And it doesn’t mean that there aren’t ways to make it right — or righter.
 At least for now.

-So if your job isn’t working for you, don’t give up hope yet.
+So if your job isn’t working out for you, don’t give up hope yet.
 While it’s always a good idea to have an up-to-date resume (and LinkedIn profile), it also pays to ask: “Is there anything I can do to make things better?”